offerrall/pytypeinput/readme.md

 PyTypeInput analyzes standard Python type annotations and extracts everything a frontend needs to render forms: types, constraints, choices, labels, defaults, and validation — all from a single source of truth.

-> For interactive documentation, live examples, and full integration, see [**FuncToWeb**](https://github.com/offerrall/functoweb) — which uses PyTypeInput as its core engine.
+> For interactive documentation, examples, and full integration, see [**FuncToWeb**](https://github.com/offerrall/functoweb) — which uses PyTypeInput as its core engine.

 ---